boschrexroth/node-red-contrib-ctrlx-automation/doc/DATATYPES.md

-# Data Layer data types
+# Data Layer Data Types

 The following table shows the data types of the ctrlX Data Layer and the mapping to Node-RED (javascript) as well as to the types of the IEC61131-3 programming language of the PLC app.